audyafiary1104/maybank_test/README.md

     -   Includes properties like response code and error message.
 11.  `ResponseCode` (Utility) :
     -   provide information about specific statuses or conditions within the APIs.
+11.  `HttpClientConfig` (Config) :
+    -   Configures the HttpClient used for making HTTP requests.
+    -   Interceptor All Request And Response.
 12.  `MaybankTestApplication`:
     -   The main entry point of the application.
     -   Configures and bootstraps the Spring Boot application.